openshift/enhancements/enhancements/machine-api/control-plane.md

 9. Delete machine.
 Go to 1.
 (Race between the node going away and Cluster etcd Operator re-adding the member?)

 #### Declarative Vertical scaling (scale out + scale in)
-1. Watch changes to the Control Plane provideSpec
+1. Watch changes to the Control Plane providerSpec
 2. Fetch all existing control plane Machine resources by ownerRef.
 Adopt any other machine having a targeted label.
 3. Fetch all machines with old providerSpec.
 4. If any machine has old providerSpec then signal controller as "needs upgrade".